simonknittel/aws-nextjs-examples/README.md

 3. (Windows only) Implement port forwarding

     The `host.docker.internal` in `nginx.local.conf` leads to the Windows host instead of WSL2.
 Therefore we'll have to add a port forwarding rule to forward port 3000 from the Windows host to WSL2.
 See <https://github.com/microsoft/WSL/issues/4150> for more information.
+Caveat: The IP address of the WSL2 may changes and you need to run the following commands again.

     ```powershell
     netsh interface portproxy delete v4tov4 listenport="3000" # Delete any existing port 3000 forwarding